Im-PurpleX/SideInstaller/README.md

 > Do not install SideInstaller from any other site, AltStore source, Telegram channel, Discord server,
 > app repo, or mirror, no matter how official it looks.
 Redistributing my builds without explicit consent is also prohibited by
 > the [license](LICENSE.md).
+> This is a unofficial fork by PurpleX that has broken iOS 26 support

 ---